 “It’s like there’s two doors and they both lead to hallways and one has treasure in it and that’s good for you and only you.
 The other hallway has people who are stuck in it and they can’t get out but if you let them out they’ll be free.
 But you can only open one door.
 So the empathic decision would be to find a 3rd door.”
 Paul, age 8

 Schools today face an unending list of false choices.
 Standardization or autonomy?
 Rigor or free play?
 Reading scores or recess?
-Opal School Online welcomes a richer vision of high quality educational experiences for children and adults.
-Together, we’ll explore vital themes:
+Opal School and those engaged in playful inquiry welcome and strive for a richer vision of high quality educational experiences for children and adults.
+The goal of the Opal Interactive Archive will be to continue to offer ways to explore vital themes:

 - How can schools support empathy and agency?

 - What is the relationship between literacy and the arts?

 - How might a pedagogy of playful inquiry draw on children’s natural learning strategies?